d4g0/tiny-bookings/docs/README.md

     -   iterate booking schema to include cancel hanlding
         -   start 20 april 00:15 done 2 min
         -   [done 00:53] create a payment table for the case some how a client pays for a booking and then it can be booked
-    -   (dao) client payments
     -   refactor bookings start 20 april 22:55 done :58
         -   remove
             -   currency
             -   payment_type
+    -   client payments
+        -   (dao)
+            -   create start 22:02 done 23:11
+                -   whit and without booking reference
-        -   dao
+            -   getPayment
-        -   graphql
+            -   getPayments